OWASP/owasp-summit-2017/content/participant/remote/Anant-Shrivastava.md

 twitter          : anantshri
 #facebook       : anantshri # 404
 website         : https://anantshri.info
-working-sessions: Mobile Security Testing Guide (MSTG),Mobile Application Security Verification Standard (MASVS),Data behind Owasp Top 10 2017,Owasp Top 10 2017
+sessions: Mobile Security Testing Guide (MSTG),Mobile Application Security Verification Standard (MASVS),Data behind Owasp Top 10 2017,Owasp Top 10 2017
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---